-Ladies, have I got a treat for you today!
-I know I am not alone when I say that sometimes I feel I wear too many hats – mother, wife, teacher, business owner, volunteer, group leader…I love all my roles, but it can be difficult to know where to put my focus at times.
+I know I am not alone when I say that sometimes I feel I wear too many hats – mother of 8, wife, teacher, business owner, volunteer, group leader…I love all my roles, but it can be difficult to know where to put my focus at times.
 I can get overwhelmed and then find myself only giving half heartedly to each role.

 As business owners, bloggers, moms, and volunteer workers, we all know what stress and overwhelm feel like.
 Boundaries are important in life, but they are hard to manage in today’s online society.
 Sometimes, this becomes overwhelming, and you find yourself just going through the motions of your day without really stopping to think about what you’re doing.
 Soon, a stressful day turns into a stressful week, and you haven’t really taken a moment to yourself.
 During these times, we need to realize how important it is to step away and take the time to refocus.
 This can help us come back to work refreshed and enthusiastic again.